massiltag/powertools/README.md

 * **Comprehensive Help**: Built-in help information for easy reference and usage.

 ### How it works
-In this project, the terms "commands" and "scripts" refer to different aspects of the PowerShell automation setup:
+In this project, the terms "commands" and "scripts" refer to different aspects of the PowerShell automation setup.

 #### Commands:
 * Commands are specific actions that can be called using the powertools.ps1 script.
-These are defined by the -Action parameter and include edit, new, and help.
+These are defined by the -Action parameter and include run, edit, new, and help.
 * Commands are essentially the high-level operations that users can request the script to execute.
+* They are located under the `core/` folder.
-* Example: powertools.ps1 -Action edit or powertools.ps1 -Action new -CommandName MyCommand.
+* Examples: powertools.ps1 -Action edit or powertools.ps1 -Action new -CommandName MyCommand.

 #### Scripts:
 * Scripts are the automated tasks that the user must implement.
 These scripts are located in the root directory and are executed based on the specified command.
 * These scripts contain the detailed implementation of the tasks.
+* They are located under the `scripts/` folder.
-* Example: isadmin.ps1, resetwifi.ps1, and backup.ps1 are scripts that implement specific automated tasks.
+* Examples: isadmin.ps1, resetwifi.ps1, and backup.ps1 are scripts that implement specific automated tasks.

 ## Installation
 ### Requirements